My Mother, My Best Friend

 We all want Allah to accept from us; we would all like to enter Paradise.
 Look down dear brothers and sisters, and you will find paradise at the feet of your mother.

-Narrated Ahmad and An-Nasaa'ee, from Mu'aawiyah ibn Jaahimah As-Sulamee: My father, Jaahimah radi Allahu anhu went to the Prophet sal Allahu alayhi wa sallam and asked, "O Messenger of Allah, I would like to go out and fight for the sake of Allah, and I have come to you for advice."
+Narrated Ahmad and An-Nasaa'ee, from Mu'aawiyah ibn Jaahimah As-Sulamee: My father, Jaahimah radi Allahu anhu went to the Prophet sal Allahu alayhi wa sallam and asked,

 The Prophet sal Allahu alayhi wa sallam asked him, "Is your mother alive?"